sematext/docs/docs/monitoring/tag-support.md

 ### Reserved tags

 Below tag names are reserved by Sematext to be used for internal purposes or for future use.
-It is not recommended to use these tag keys for custom tags.
+It is not recommended to use these tag names for custom tags.

 These tag names are used for internal purposes: